 Winter can warp, rot, decay, and crack in your deck due to the weather conditions.
 The extent of the damage might not be obvious.
 However, over the years it can cause the lifespan of the deck to dwindle.
 A wood deck inspection will help you determine if repairing and replacing wood will meet your needs in the years to come.
 Depending on the age and level of wear, you may want to get a quote for low maintenance Trex deck!

-The recent Michigan snow fall has stirred up concerns for new deck owners on how to properly maintain their deck during the winter months.
+The recent Michigan snowfall has stirred up concerns for new deck owners on how to properly maintain their decks during the winter months.
 We often get questions about removing the snow on your deck in the winter.
-As your trusted deck building company, we are happy to address any concerns that you may have about maintaining your deck in the winter.
+As your trusted deck-building company, we are happy to address any concerns that you may have about maintaining your deck in the winter.

-Your deck will not collapse from the added weight from the snow.
-Miles Bradley builds high quality low maintenance decks that are built to withstand the Michigan winter.
-When you mix Trex decking with our great workmanship, you get a strong deck that can handle the weight from people, furniture, or snow.
+Your deck will not collapse from the added weight of the snow.
+Miles Bradley builds high-quality low-maintenance decks that are built to withstand the Michigan winter.
+When you mix Trex decking with our great workmanship, you get a strong deck that can handle the weight of people, furniture, or snow.

 If you plan to shovel the snow off of your deck, we recommend that you use a rubber shovel.
 Metal shovels can possibly scratch up your deck.
 When shoveling, we also recommend that you use one big stroke and run the shovel down the length of the boards.

 What products are recommended to remove snow and ice?

 To remove snow and ice, we recommend that you use rock salt or calcium chloride.

 Finally, thanks for being a valued customer of Miles Bradley.
 We look forward to another great year with you.
 If you are in need of deck repairs or a new deck this fall or winter call 248-478-8660.
 In addition, you can request a quote right now!